sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Simplified testclient.sh a bit to become echcli.sh - does more or
+  less the same but losing some options that are no longer needed I hope. (testclient.sh will stay there for use with earlier/ESNI draft versions for now, just in case.)
+    - That's not working yet because I need to do the DNS RRTYPE decoding stuff, but will fix soon.

-- Next is to check production of a valid ECHConfig
+- Next is to check production of a valid ECHConfig, seems sorta ok for now, I'm sure more'll turn up later.

 - After a hiatus (20200619) due to other work, back at it now.
   First up is ECHO -> ECH renaming bikeshed compliance, which